polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 4. Follow the instructions on website and enjoy.

 ## Overall Structure
-The system tracks interaction with Joy-Con controllers and use them as input.
-The web system acts as the center interface, providing users with an intuitive and interactive to set up and customize their performance experience.
-SuperCollider serves as the sound synthesis engine, generating the sounds according to the commands from web system via the Open Sound Control (OSC) protocol.
-Finally, the sound can be captured by web system to show the visual effect.
+The system tracks interaction with Joy-Con controllers and use their serial messages as input.
+The web system acts as the central interface, providing users with an intuitive and interactive tool to set up and customize their performance experience.
+SuperCollider serves as sound synthesis engine: it generates the sound according to the commands sent from web system via Open Sound Control (OSC) protocol.
+Finally, the audio output can be captured by web system to provide a visual feedback.
 <div>
 <img width="600px" src="./readme-image/overall.png">
 <div>